MojganGhodsi/Simple-Authentication-Service/README.md

 /authentication-service/api

-and you can access on 8080 port on the server, etc:
+and you can access on 8080 port on the server, for example:

 localhost:8080/authentication-service/api